+Let's start with Datatypes.
 They are used to define type of variables and contents used.
 Data types define the way you use storage in the programs you write.
-Data types can be built in or abstract.
+Data types can be of two types:

-These are the data types which are predefined and are wired directly into the compiler. eg: int, char etc.
+These are the datatypes which are predefined and are wired directly into the compiler.
+For eg:

-These are the type, that user creates as a class.
-In C++ these are classes where as in C it was implemented by structures.
+These are the type, that user creates as a class or a structure.
+In C++ these are classes where as in C language user-defined datatypes were implemented as structures.

 char a = 'A'; // character type int a = 1; // integer type float a = 3.14159; // floating point type double a = 6e-4; // double type (e is for exponential)

 Enumerated type declares a new type-name along with a sequence of values containing identifiers which has values starting from 0 and incrementing by 1 every time.